rbdannenberg/arco/doc/installation.md

 - Install CMake (I prefer CMake.app, but you should be able to run ccmake from a terminal if you prefer)
 - - Clone and build o2 from https://github.com/rbdannenberg/o2
 - Checkout and build serpent from SourceForge (serpent project: https://sourceforge.net/projects/serpent, see `serpent/doc/installation-mac64.htm` for installation guide.
+This will take some time since you will need to build WxWidgets from sources.
+  - **Note 1: that you need to check out the source code, not a compiled application.
+Do not simply take the MacOS Download, which defaults to compiled binaries.
+You can also find sources (for all platforms) in the Linux download or under the Files tab at SourceForge.**
+  - **Note 2: Serpent installation instructions begin with installing from sources, but you are *building* from sources, so skip down to the section on building from osources.**
-This will take some time since you will need to build WxWidgets from sources. **Note that you need to check out the source code, not a compiled application.** Serpent installation instructions will show you how to Serpent on your path so you can run it from a Terminal (command line/shell).
+- Serpent installation instructions (part 1) will show you how to put Serpent on your path so you can run it from a Terminal (command line/shell).
 This is optional, but you should at least make sure wxserpent64 runs.
 Once it runs, you will build an Arco app, which will essentially be wxserpent64 with Arco linked in.
 - Clone http://github.com/rbdannenberg/arco.
 My cloned repo is in `~/arco`, but we'll call it ARCODIR
 - Install `portaudio`
 - Install or build `libsndfile`